neonav-co/neonav-co.github.io/index.md

     # background_style: bg-info
     title: Feature Summary
     services:
-      - title: Tiled Windows
+      - title: Tiling Windows
-        text: Use tiled windows to view websites instead of tabs.
+        text: Use tiling windows to view websites instead of tabs.
 Split them vertically and horizontally with one click
         icon: fa-window-maximize text-info
       - title: Flexible layout
         text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces
         icon: fa-table-columns text-info
+      - title: Multiple Workspaces
+        text: Group your websites into different workspaces and switch the context easily
+        icon: fa-layer-group text-primary
       - title: Data Auto Saving
         text: Everything in your workspace is automatically saved, be it the websites you are viewing, the size and location of the windows.
 You can start from exactly where you left off.
         icon: fa-box-archive text-success